The Last Spritz

 ChanelEDT

-Chanel No. 5, but she's had her morning espresso and is ready to move.
+Chanel No. 5 after her morning espresso — heritage, lightened and ready to move.

 Chanel No. 5 L'Eau